Website privacy statement - relating to use of website and digital

 We collect data from you at assessment

-• Initial assessment record – We write notes relating to the initial meeting, such as your reasons for starting counselling; these notes are stored in a locked cabinet and do not have any of your personal details on them.
+• Initial assessment record – We write notes relating to the initial meeting, such as your reasons for starting counselling; these notes are stored securely online.

 • At the assessment you will be asked to sign an informed consent form which gives us permission to process your data, also information about your healthcare provider and emergency contact details.

-• Session notes – After each session we make brief notes of the salient points; these are stored on ‘Writeupp’.
+• Session notes – After each session we make brief notes of the salient points.
 The notes are anonymised so that no one would know who the notes relate to.
-‘Writeupp’ is a computer programme that complies with GDPR.
+The notes are stored online and password protected.

 Other information we store